KAKM

 KAKM (channel 7) is a PBS member television station in Anchorage, Alaska, United States.
 Owned by Alaska Public Media, it is sister to NPR member KSKA (91.1 FM).
-The two stations share studios at the Elmo Sackett Broadcast Center on the campus of Alaska Pacific University; KAKM's transmitter is located near Knik, Alaska.
+The two stations share studios at the Elmo Sackett Broadcast Center on the campus of Alaska Pacific University on University Drive in Anchorage; KAKM's transmitter is located near Knik, Alaska.

 KAKM was the only PBS station in Alaska that was not part of AlaskaOne during its existence.
 The call letters were chosen to represent the three major geographic areas served by the station: Anchorage, Kenai, and Matanuska.

 KAKM programming is available on partner station KTOO-TV (channel 3), licensed in the capital city of Juneau.
 This station is owned by KTOO Public Media as a sister to non-commercial FM radio stations KTOO, KXLL, and KRNN.
 KTOO's transmitter is located in downtown Juneau.
 KTOO was formerly part of AlaskaOne, until its dissolution in 2012.

 KAKM is also relayed on low-power station KYUK-LD (channel 15) in Bethel, owned by Bethel Broadcasting, Incorporated as sister to radio stations KYUK (AM) and KYUK-FM.